A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Applications to multi-particle modeling

 For a given appropriately chosen range-separation parameter $R_s \in [1, R] \cap \Z$ (see \cite{benner2018range} for details of the strategies for choosing $R_s$), we further use the range-separated representation of the CP tensor ${\bf P}_R$ constructed in \cite{benner2018range} in the form ${\bf P}_R = {\bf P}_{R_s} + {\bf P}_{R_l}$, where

 Here, \cref{eqn:Split_Tens} represents the sums over the sets of indexes for the long- and short-range canonical vectors in the range-separation splitting of the Newton kernel.
 Then the short-range part ${\bf P}_{R_s}$ is a highly localized tensor which has very small support and can thus be stored sparsely (see \cite{benner2018range} for details), while the ChebTuck approximation can be gainfully applied to the long-range part ${\bf P}_{R_l}$.
+In the single-kernel experiments reported below, we use the splitting parameter $R_l = 16$ and hence $R_s = 23$ determined by the range separation principles described in \cite[Eqs 2.12 - 2.13]{benner2018range}.
+More detailed discussions on the choice of the range-separation parameter $R_s$ can be found in \cite{benner2018range}.

 We apply \cref{alg:cheb_tuck_alg_cp} to the long-range part ${\bf P}_{R_l}$ and measure the errors of the approximation at the middle slice as in \cref{eq:err_single_newton} for different grid size $n$ and Chebyshev degree $m$, which are shown in \cref{tab:lr_single_newton_error}.
 As opposed to \cref{tab:single_newton_error}, we can see that the ChebTuck approximation of the long-range part ${\bf P}_{R_l}$ can give satisfactory results already for reasonable Chebyshev degrees $m$.
 We also show the optimal Tucker ranks, i.e., size of the core tensor $\boldsymbol{\beta}$ of the ChebTuck approximation of the long-range part ${\bf P}_{R_l}$ computed by RHOSVD with a relative error of $10^{-7}$ for different grid size $n$ and Chebyshev degree $m$ in the last column of \cref{tab:lr_single_newton_error}.
 For fixed Chebyshev degree, the Tucker rank of the long-range part only increases logarithmically with the grid size $n$.
 This indicates that the long-range part can be well approximated by a ChebTuck format with a small number of parameters.